confidential-computing/governance/project-progression-policy.md

 **Expectations**

-End users should evaluate Sandbox projects with care, as this stage does not set requirements for community size, governance, or production readiness.
-Sandbox projects will receive minimal support from the Consortium.
-Projects will be reviewed on an annual basis; they may also request a status review by submitting a report to the TAC.
+End users should evaluate Incubation projects with care, as this stage does not set requirements for community size, governance, or production readiness.
+Incubation projects will receive a basic level of support from the Consortium.

+Each project is expected to develop a [growth plan](growth-plans.md), and a project's progress toward its growth plan goals will be reviewed on a yearly basis, as discussed in the [Annual Review Process](#iv-annual-review-process).
+They may also request a status review by submitting a report to the TAC.

 **Acceptance Criteria**

-To be considered for the Sandbox Stage, the project must meet the following requirements:
+To be considered for the Incubation Stage, the project must meet the following requirements:
 * 1 [TAC representative](project-mentors.md) that will serve as a sponsor to champion the project & provide mentorship as needed
 * A presentation to at the meeting of the TAC

-* Upon acceptance, Sandbox projects must list their status prominently on their website/README
+* Upon acceptance, Incubation projects must list their status prominently on their website/README

-### Incubation Stage
+### Graduation Stage
 **Definition**

-The Incubation stage is for projects that have identified a [growth plan](growth-plans.md).
-Incubation stage projects will receive mentorship from the TAC and are expected to actively develop their community of contributors, governance, project documentation, and other variables identified in the growth plan that factor into broad success and adoption.
+Graduation stage projects will receive mentorship from the TAC and are expected to actively develop their community of contributors, governance, project documentation, and other variables identified in the growth plan that factor into broad success and adoption.

-In order to support their active development, projects in the Incubation stage have a higher level of access to Consortium resources as provided by the Governing Board of the Consortium.
-A project's progress toward its growth plan goals will be reviewed on a yearly basis, and the TAC may move a project to the Sandbox stage if progress on the plan drops off or stalls.
+In order to support their active development, projects in the Graduation stage have a higher level of access to Consortium resources as provided by the Governing Board of the Consortium.
+A project's progress toward its growth plan goals will be reviewed on a yearly basis, and the TAC may move a project to the Incubation stage if progress on the plan drops off or stalls.

 **Examples**